xia0nan/Daily-Coding-Problem/README.md

   - get(key): gets the value at key.
 If no such key exists, return null.

 Each operation should run in O(1) time.

+### Daily Coding Problem: Problem #53 [Medium]
+**2019 Apr 23rd**

+This problem was asked by Apple.

+Implement a queue using two stacks.
+Recall that a queue is a FIFO (first-in, first-out) data structure with the following methods: enqueue, which inserts an element into the queue, and dequeue, which removes it.

+### Daily Coding Problem: Problem #54 [Hard]
+**2019 Apr 24th**

+This problem was asked by Dropbox.

+Sudoku is a puzzle where you're given a partially-filled 9 by 9 grid with digits.
+The objective is to fill the grid with the constraint that every row, column, and box (3 by 3 subgrid) must contain all of the digits from 1 to 9.

+Implement an efficient sudoku solver.